jcornaz/heron/CONTRIBUTING.md

 The only exception to this rule is the update of a non-optional public dependency (bevy or rapier)

+In general breaking changes should be absolutely necessary and have a clear and significant benefits.
+If you don't see how to improve an API without breaking it, you can start a discussion in the issues.

 ## Open a pull request

 * Make sure the change is wanted by discussing it first in the [issues](https://github.com/jcornaz/heron)
 * Keep your pull request small, and split it in many smaller ones if necessary
-  * a pull request that solves only part of an issue, is perfectly fine.
+  * a pull request that solves only part of an issue, is perfectly fine
-    It might still be merged and the issue split into many smaller ones.
 * Write automated tests covering the new feature or fix
   * if you are not sure how to test your changes, open the pull request as Draft.
     I'll gladly help you to write the tests.